2020PB/police-brutality/reports/Nevada.md

 * https://www.instagram.com/p/CA14rooHIC6/?utm_source=ig_web_copy_link

-### Police jump out of car to shove protestors | June 1st
+### Police jump out of car to shove protesters | June 1st

-A police vehicle stops at an intersection; protestors are gathered on the sidewalk nearby.
-Several officers jump out of the car and rush onto the sidewalk, shoving and chasing protestors.
+A police vehicle stops at an intersection; protesters are gathered on the sidewalk nearby.
+Several officers jump out of the car and rush onto the sidewalk, shoving and chasing protesters.

 tags: vehicle, shove, arrest, protester